OECD cuts Mexico’s 2026 growth forecast but sees a brighter 2027

 While the report acknowledged the solid growth that marked the end of 2025, it pointed out that Mexican economic activity weakened sharply at the beginning of 2026, registering a 0.6% quarterly contraction of gross domestic product.

 The latest Economic Outlook represented a 0.5% reduction from the OECD’s previous forecast, issued in March.
 At that time, the organization suggested Mexico needed to continue reducing the fiscal deficit through good-faith measures on both the expenditure and revenue sides.
-It also advocated for the development of “a sound medium-term fiscal framework” in order to preserve fiscal stability.
+It also advocated for the development of “a sound medium-term fiscal framework” to preserve fiscal stability.

 Spanish economist Alberto González Pandiella, head of the Economic Department for Mexico at the OECD, told El Economista newspaper that the US-Mexico-Canada (USMCA) trade talks are critical for establishing economic certainty.